DauphineWeb/ProgrammationWeb2023/05-24 Testing and Deployment/README.md

         # Check that the movie titles appear in the rendered HTML
         self.assertContains(response, str(self.movie1.title))
         self.assertContains(response, str(self.movie2.title))
 ```

 ## Browser Testing

+Finally, for more complex tasks, it is also possible to simulate user actions in the browser itself.
+This includes, for instance, clicking a button, typing things into a search field, waiting for images to load and much more.

+For simplicity sake, below is an example of a simple account HTML file.

 ```html
 <!DOCTYPE html>